jano-wol/cmake-loki/README.md

 If all tests of test.sh succeed, the repo installation is considered successful!

 # Compilers
-The default compiler of integrate-loki is g++.
+The default compiler of cmake-loki is g++.
 Clang is also perfectly fine to compile the codebase of the repo, but it comes with a few additional dependency.
 To install clang on Ubuntu cast the followings:
 sudo apt install clang
 sudo apt install libstdc++-12-dev